En éxtasis

-En éxtasis (English: In ecstasy) is the fourth studio album by Mexican singer Thalía, released on 12 September 1995, by EMI Latin.
-The album became a huge success in Latin America and other countries.
-It marked her first release under EMI and her first international launch beyond Mexico and the United States.
+En éxtasis (English: In Ecstasy) is the fourth studio album by Mexican singer Thalía, released on 12 September 1995 by EMI Latin.
+It was a major success in Latin America and other countries, marking her first release under EMI and her first major international launch outside Mexico and the United States.
+The album also differed from her previous releases by leaning increasingly towards Latin rhythms.

-The album produced five singles.
-The lead single, "Piel Morena" was a success in Latin America and the United States Latin-market and is recognized as one of her signature songs.
-"María la del Barrio" gained popularity as the theme song of the Mexican telenovela of the same name, which starred Thalía.

-En éxtasis was nominated for Pop Album of the Year at the 1996 Lo Nuestro Awards.
-It received multiple certifications, is credited with solidifying Thalía's music career, and sold around two million copies worldwide, making it one of the best-selling Latin albums of all time.
+The album spawned five singles.
+Its lead single, "Piel Morena", was a success in Latin America and the U.S. Latin market and is regarded as one of Thalía's signature songs.
+"María la del Barrio" also became popular as the theme song of the Mexican telenovela of the same name, in which Thalía starred.
+En éxtasis was nominated for Pop Album of the Year at the Premio Lo Nuestro 1996.
+It received multiple certifications, is credited with solidifying Thalía's music career, and has sold around two million copies worldwide, making it one of the best-selling Latin albums of all time.